Updated: Dec 11, 2020

-If you know me, you know I give myself to anyone who needs me.
-Friends who are close to me and those who are not.
-I tend to give myself to those who aren’t as close more often because people feel like they’ll receive less judgement from someone they don’t know as well, and as long as I'm well and able (even when I'm not always well), I will.
+If you know me, you know I give myself to anyone who needs me—friends, who are close to me and those who are not.
+I tend to give myself to those who aren’t as close more often because people feel like they’ll receive less judgment from someone they don’t know as well, and as long as I'm well and able (even when I'm not always well), I will.

 I do this between my family time, work, and nonprofit work.
 I probably privately and unprofessionally mentor 1-2 strangers a month.

 Sometimes less, but sometimes more.
-Honestly a lot people I don't know well reach out to me "just to chat" when they're down, usually after seeing my blogs and Facebook posts knowing that I provide a "safe space".
-An example of an issue multiple people have come to me with are difficulties after losing a job.
+Honestly, many people I don't know well reach out to me "just to chat" when they're down, usually after seeing my blogs and Facebook posts knowing that I provide a "safe space."
+An example of an issue multiple people have come to me with is difficulties after losing a job.

-In this situation I've found out where they've lived, probed for ideas of things they liked to do and sent links to job postings in their areas.
+In this situation, I've found out where they've lived, probed for ideas of things they liked to do, and sent links to job postings in their areas.
 Maybe they are just struggling with everyday "stuff" and needed a new perspective of life in general.
-All this I consider mentoring.
-It could be just a two-time chat or something I discuss over the course of a few months and as long as I am able to do this, I will.
+All this, I consider mentoring.
+It could be just a two-time chat or something I discuss over the course of a few months, and as long as I can do this, I will.

-BUT… also at the same time I believe that in true friendship/mentorship being kind and careful in your choice of words does not mean sugar coating everything you say to be nice, you must be HONEST and OBJECTIVE and offer sound advice whether the friend or acquaintance likes what you have to say or not.
-True friends look out for each other and when they care about you and you care about them, difficult topics can be brought up sometimes.
-And if someone is coming to you and in need of your advice often or not, you need to be there in support but also be honest with the advice you provide.
+BUT… also at the same time, I believe that in true friendship/mentorship being kind and careful in your choice of words does not mean sugar coating everything you say to be nice; you must be HONEST and OBJECTIVE and offer sound advice whether the friend or acquaintance likes what you have to say or not.
+True friends look out for each other, and when they care about you and you care about them, difficult topics can be brought up sometimes.
+And if someone is coming to you and in need of your advice often or not, you need to be there in support and be honest with the advice you provide.

-You cannot always agree with your friend just to appease him/her or to simply avoid conflict if you want to have an honest relationship.
+You cannot always agree with your friend to appease him/her or avoid conflict if you want to have an honest relationship.

 .....and this goes for ANY relationship.

-It makes me feel wonderful to be able to help people however I can, but I know I cannot replace a professional.
-I'm always happy to lend a shoulder, ear or a chat box when it's needed and I'm happy to do so.
+It makes me feel wonderful to help people; however, I can, but I know I cannot replace a professional.
+I'm always happy to lend a shoulder, ear, or a chatbox when it's needed, and I'm happy to do so.
 But sometimes people begin to take from me, take advantage.
-Maybe it's on purpose and maybe it's not.
-Sometimes it becomes so draining that it impairs my own health, and despite this, I still want to help but I just can't.
+Maybe it's on purpose, and maybe it's not.
+Sometimes it becomes so draining that it impairs my own health, and despite this, I still want to help, but I just can't.
 Sadly, this weekend I took the last bit that I could take from a friend and had to agree to let her go for the sake of my own health.
-We've all been there especially if you are in the "business" of opening up to allow people to come to you for help.
-You just have to be.
+We've all been there, especially if you are in the "business" of opening up to allow people to come to you for help.
+You have to be.

-Regardless of what the underlying reason may have been, like I've said many times before, I am not a professional and sadly sometimes when it comes to a certain point when "my all that I can do for someone"...as good as it may be, and....as much as it may do...is simply not good enough, I must step aside for all parties to remain healthy and safe.
+Regardless of what the underlying reason may have been like, I've said many times before; I am not a professional.
+Sadly sometimes, when it comes to a certain point when "my all that I can do for someone, "...as good as it may be, and....as much as it may do...is not good enough, I must step aside for all parties to remain healthy and safe.

 And if this is happening to you too, you also need to draw a line.

-"Take care of yourself in order to take care of others,
+"Take care of yourself to take care of others,

 or there will be no you."